AnthillTech/channel-messages-spec/spec/Manual_input_devices/firecallpoint.md

 **Service URI prefix:**    `org.fi24.firecallpoint`

 Manually operated fire call point.
 Generates event when activated.
 Does not generate an event when restored to normal condition.
-An application receiving the activation event from this service is expected to latch the indication of fire call point activation until explicitly re-set by the user of the application.

 *service definition ver 0.1*
 *status: candidate*